MAz-Codes/Music_Genre_Classification_Neural_Network/README.md

-# Audio Processing and Genre Classification
+# Audio Processing and Genre Classification using Machine Learning

 This repository contains a series of Python scripts focused on audio signal processing, feature extraction, and genre classification using neural networks.